Inadequate pool fencing continues to be a major contributing factor in the rate of drowning among children under 5 years of age.

 If you have a door that forms part of a pool barrier you must make sure that:

 If all of the above are not satisfied, you will need to take the necessary action to ensure that any door that is part of a pool barrier complies with these requirements.

 If you have windows that form part of a pool barrier, they must have a locking device or a security screen that prevents them from opening more than 12.5cm.

 If it does not satisfy this requirement, you will need to install a locking device or security screen that reduces the gap to 12.5cm or less.
-Locking devices and security screens can be purchased from your local hardware store, but you should also seek advice from your local council or a licensed builder.
+Locking devices and security screens can be purchased from your local hardware store, but you should also seek advice from your local council, accredited private certifier or licensed builder.